 How you celebrate divorce boils down to personal preference.
 But this type of revelry has become so commonplace that party planners and event specialists regularly field such requests.
 From subdued to outrageous, no matter your tastes, there’s someone out there to help you plan the perfect divorce party.

-Selfies are a ubiquitous presence these days, so the rise of divorce selfies probably shouldn’t be a surprise.
+Selfies are a ubiquitous presence these days, so the rise of divorce selfies probably shouldn’t surprise anyone.
 Couples amicably ending a marriage have started taking to social media to joyously celebrate divorce and share their enthusiasm with the world.

-Often these photos take the form of a smiling, otherwise happy looking couple.
-They often brandish divorce certificates or show off a newly ring-free finger on their left hand.
-Some are simple, straightforward, and spur of the moment, while others are more elaborate and planned out in advance.
+Often these photos take the form of a smiling, otherwise happy-looking couple.
+They brandish divorce certificates or show off a newly ring-free finger on their left hand.
+Some are simple, straightforward, and spur-of-the-moment, while others are more elaborate and planned out in advance.

 Divorce often comes with a newfound feeling of freedom and liberation, like casting off an anchor that held you down.
-One way many people celebrate divorce and this fresh independence is to do something they’ve always wanted to but haven’t been able to accomplish before.
+One way many people celebrate divorce and this fresh independence is to do something they’ve always wanted to do but haven’t been able to do before.

 Along the same lines, starting over means that you have the opportunity to start fresh and reinvent yourself.
 You can revamp your personal style, update your wardrobe, or get in shape.
 Now you have the freedom to release your dormant passions, experiment with new ones, and become the best version of yourself.

 People have come up with all manner of ways to celebrate divorce.
 From gift cards and bumper stickers to massive parties and completely retooling their lives, endless possibilities await.